Visit a Classroom

 Register here.
 Please view our Frequently Asked Questions for information on what to expect.
 See our Speaker Guide for additional information including what to do before/during/after your visit, helpful tips, and a sample lesson outline.

-Register here for to request a classroom visit on March 8, 2018.
+We are no longer accepting requests for classroom visits on March 8, 2018.
+Please sign up for our newsletter and try again next year!
+For more teacher info, see our Educator Toolkit!
 Eligible schools are in the following districts: Atlanta, Buford City, Clayton, Cobb, Decatur, DeKalb, Douglas, Forsyth, Fulton, Gwinnett, Marietta City, Rockdale.
 For more info, please view our Frequently Asked Questions, and review the Teacher Guide for additional information including what to do before/during/after the visit, and helpful tips.
 We will do our best to fill the first 100 requests, but cannot guarantee that we will be able to match every request.

 Dr. Sarah Fankhauser, firstname.lastname@example.org